-The City of Longview is constructing streetscape improvements on Commerce Avenue to better the appearance, safety, and accessibility of our downtown with enhancements including improved lighting, new sidewalks, benches, landscaping, public art and outdoor gathering places to make the area more attractive for visitors, shoppers, bicyclists and pedestrians.
+The City of Longview is constructing streetscape improvements on Commerce Avenue to better the appearance, safety, accessibility and re-create the small town charm we love about downtown.
+Improvements include new lighting, sidewalks, benches, landscaping, irrigation, public art and outdoor gathering places to make downtown more attractive to visitors, shoppers, bicyclists and pedestrians.

 For additional information please contact:

 From left to right: Craig Nygaard (RC Northwest), Amy Blain (Civil Engineer), Mayor Don Jensen, Senator Patty Murray, Jeff Cameron (Public Works Director), Gloria Spencer (City Intern), and Craig Bozarth (City Engineer)